vouksh/PingLogger/README.md

   * This can help you find network slowdowns.
 So if something is supposed to respond in 10-15ms, but you're getting over 100ms, then it's considered a warning, and is marked as such in the logs.
 * ![localimage](Resources/Help/TimeoutBox.jpg)
   * This is where you specify how long you want to wait before considering a ping to be dropped, or timed out.
-  * *Caveat: If you set this less than ~500ms, the application will still receive the ping back, but it will still be marked timed out!
+  * *Caveat: If you set this less than ~500ms, the application can still receive the ping back, but it will still be marked timed out!
 * ![PacketSize](Resources/Help/PacketSizeBox.jpg)
   * *This should only be changed if you know what you're doing*
   * You can specify the size of the ICMP packet that gets sent.